ZenonKristalovich/FarmRPGPractice/README.md

-1-Holding tools display area it will effect (Completed) 2-Being able to effect the ground, start by being able to till (Completed) 3-Being able to plant seeds in the ground
-4-Proper farm yard design
+1-Holding tools display area it will effect (Completed) 2-Being able to effect the ground, start by being able to till (Completed) 3-Being able to plant seeds in the ground (Completed) 4-Proper farm yard design (Completed)
 5-Build house interior
 6-Be Able to enter/exit house
 7-Multiplayer, be able to be in different scenes at same time